raul/active_record_doctor/README.md

 Supported configuration options:

 - `ignore_tables` - tables whose indexes should never be reported as extraneous.
-- `ignore_columns` - indexes that should never be reported as extraneous.
+- `ignore_indexes` - indexes that should never be reported as extraneous.

 ### Detecting Unindexed `deleted_at` Columns